simeonowolabi/HR_Report_Project/README.md

 The project addresses a range of questions, including:

-- **Gender and Diversity:** We examine the gender breakdown and the distribution of employees across different races/ethnicities to assess the company's diversity.
+- **Gender and Diversity:** I examine the gender breakdown and the distribution of employees across different races/ethnicities to assess the company's diversity.

-- **Age Distribution:** We analyze the age distribution of employees to understand the generational composition of the workforce.
+- **Age Distribution:** I analyze the age distribution of employees to understand the generational composition of the workforce.

-- **Location:** We investigate the number of employees at headquarters versus remote locations, highlighting the company's geographical presence.
+- **Location:** I investigate the number of employees at headquarters versus remote locations, highlighting the company's geographical presence.

-- **Employee Tenure:** By calculating average employment length for terminated employees, we gain insights into the average length of employment and potential turnover patterns.
+- **Employee Tenure:** By calculating the average employment length for terminated employees, I gain insights into the average length of employment and potential turnover patterns.

-- **Gender and Departments:** We explore gender distribution across departments and job titles, identifying possible gender imbalances within specific roles.
+- **Gender and Departments:** I explore gender distribution across departments and job titles, identifying possible gender imbalances within specific roles.

-- **Job Titles:** We look at the distribution of job titles to understand the roles employees hold within the organization.
+- **Job Titles:** I look at the distribution of job titles to understand the roles employees hold within the organization.

-- **Turnover Rate:** While a comprehensive turnover rate calculation requires more data, we identify departments with potential high turnover based on term dates.
+- **Turnover Rate:** While a comprehensive turnover rate calculation requires more data, I identify departments with potential high turnover based on term dates.

-- **Location by State:** We examine the distribution of employees across locations by state, shedding light on the company's regional presence.
+- **Location by State:** I examine the distribution of employees across locations by state, shedding light on the company's regional presence.

-- **Time Trends:** We investigate changes in employee count over time-based on hire and term dates.
+- **Time Trends:** I investigate changes in employee count over time based on hire and term dates.

-- **Tenure by Department:** We aim to assess the distribution of employee tenure within each department.
+- **Tenure by Department:** I aim to assess the distribution of employee tenure within each department.

 ## How to Use This Repository